 Our significant accounting policies are more fully described in Note 2, "Summary of Significant Accounting Policies", to the consolidated financial statements included in this Report.
-The preparation of Exco's financial statements in conformity with International Financial Reporting Standards requires management to make estimates and assumptions.
+The preparation of Exco's Consolidated financial statements in conformity with International Financial Reporting Standards requires management to make estimates and assumptions.
 These estimates and assumptions affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, as well as the reported amount of revenue and expenses during the reporting period.

 Management estimates and expenses the fair value of stock-based compensation.
-This fair value is amortized to earnings over the remaining vesting period using the Black-Scholes option pricing model.
+This fair value (as determined by the Black-Scholes option pricing model) is amortized to earnings over the remaining vesting period.
 The Company believes that the estimate of stock-based compensation is a "critical accounting estimate" because management is required to make significant forward-looking assumptions including expected stock volatility, the change in expected dividend yields and the expected option term.
 Currently the compensation expense is recorded in the selling, general and administration category in the consolidated statements of income and comprehensive income.